 In the US alone nearly a billion dollars are spent annually for the care of abused children - namely on the cost of medical care for injuries sustained, care and treatment for long term effects, mental health care, susbstance abuse (because so many abused chidlren turn to drugs and alcohol to cope with what has happened to them), prosecution and arrests, special education needs and much, much more.

-The big worry is you cannot tell who will and will not abuse children – whether male or female.
+You cannot tell who will and will not abuse children – whether male or female

 For years the media and others have gone out of their way to highlight "stranger danger", when the truth is that most abuse comes from those the children trust and know well.